Celebrate the 50th anniversary of the Wilderness Act! Alaska refuges contain more than 18 million acres of these spectacular lands.

 Public lands invited artists to live, work, and play in the wilderness.
 See their art October 3-22 at Islands & Ocean in Homer.

 Alaska Maritime National Wildlife Refuge has completed a public scoping process to identify issues and alternatives to address damage from unauthorized cattle on Wosnesenski and Chirikof Islands.
-We received 156 comments or suggestions, and will consider alternatives as we work on a draft environmental impact statements for each island.
+We received 156 comments or suggestions.
+We welcome a new team member in October 2014 - John Martin from our regional planning office, who will help us draft environmental impact statements for each island.
 Once these draft documents are written, we will make them public and again ask for comments before making any final decisions.Read more...

 About the NWRS